 Pasadena, CA 91109

-Diner has a Bachelor of Science degree in physics from State University of New York at Stony Brook and advanced degrees (Master of Science and Ph.D.) in planetary science and geology from California Institute of Technology.
+Diner has a Bachelor of Science degree in physics from the State University of New York at Stony Brook and advanced degrees (Master of Science and Ph.D.) in planetary science and geology from the California Institute of Technology.